scanner-research/face_recognizer/README.md

 Major TODOs:
 - face tracking (useful for labeling and possibly clustering etc)
 - audio features integration (voice-id etc)
-- Read more on Ensemble clustering (and other cluster analysis stuff)
+- Read more on Ensemble clustering (and other cluster analysis stuff, for instance find other useful measures besides cohesion)

 Minor TODOs:
 - Improve labeling process